Autographs of Computing and Nursing Giants

 Inventor of the World Wide Web

-(Alexi and Cara to whom he writes are my children.)
+(Alexi and Cara to whom he addresses it are my children.)

 Peter Thoeny